-Devanshi Khetarpal is from Bhopal, India, and currently lives in Manhattan, New York, where she is a BA-MA candidate in Comparative Literature at New York University.
+Devanshi Khetarpal is from Bhopal, India, and currently lives in Manhattan, New York, where she is a Master's candidate in Comparative Literature at New York University (NYU).
+She graduated magna cum laude from NYU with a Bachelor's in Comparative Literature and was named a University Honors Scholar for the Class of 2021.

-She currently works as the editor-in-chief and founder of Inklette Magazine, a Translations Coordinator for The Quarantine Train, a mentor for UniRely College Counselling, the host and organizer of Ferrante Fever: An Elena Ferrante Reading Group, and an Outreach Intern for Fledgling Writing Workshops.
+She currently works as the editor-in-chief and founder of Inklette Magazine, a Translations Coordinator for The Quarantine Train, the host and organizer of Ferrante Fever: An Elena Ferrante Reading Group, and an Outreach Intern for Fledgling Writing Workshops.

 Her poetry collection, Small Talk, with a foreword by Akhil Katyal, was published by Writers Workshop Kolkata in Fall 2019.